Gabulhas/Garbage-Lisp/README.md

 1. Clone the Project Repo `git clone [url of this repo]`
 2. Run `go run main.go`

+# Options

+- `-f [FILENAME]` read program from file.
+- `-r` REPL.
+- `-i` read program from stdin.

 # Examples
 Check the [Examples](/tree/master/examples) folder.

-`test.gl` - simple define and print value.
+- `test.gl` - simple define and print value.
-`listCount.l` - user defined function (lambda) that counts the number of elements equal to an atom.
+- `listCount.l` - user defined function (lambda) that counts the number of elements equal to an atom.
-`42.gl` - big program with multiple user defined functions and input
+- `42.gl` - big program with multiple user defined functions and input